Apprentices

 Overview

-As an apprentice, many of your entitlements will be the same as other employees.
-These are your minimum entitlements under the National Employment Standards and include annual leave, sick leave, public holidays and breaks.
+Many of an apprentice's entitlements will be the same as other employees.
+These are the minimum entitlements under the National Employment Standards and include annual leave, sick leave, public holidays and breaks.

 Awards and registered agreements can have specific entitlements or rules that apply to apprentices.
 There may be other entitlements in awards and registered agreements that apprentices don't get.